 5 tips for travelling with pets

 Heading on a getaway with your furry friend?
-Here are a few things to keep in mind.
+Here’s a few things to keep in mind.

 It’s just a fact – your dog or cat is part of the family.
 A recent survey by Stayz found that one in four Australians consider their pets as important as their children.
 And when it’s time for a family holiday, 45% of us want our furry friends to come along too.